F-Haferkorn/ogis-cxxloop-examples/README.md

-# ogis-modern-cxx-future-cpp: Overview to the Project: #
+# ogis-modern-cxx-future-cpp: #
 This GITHUB-REPO is a testbed for a special kind of Modern C++ CORE LANGUAGE  extension.

 ## Motivation ##
-Herein I present a testbed for  COMPOUND stamtenets  related to ITERATION.
+Herein I present a testbed for  COMPOUND statements related to ITERATION.

 in C/C++ there are the well known compound statements.
  - if(<cond>) {} else{}